-It is projected that 24.3% of the global economy is digital, digital economy will be worth USD 23 trillion and an average worker extra income equivalent to USD 500 by 2025.6
+It is projected that 24.3% of the global economy is digital, digital economy will be worth USD 23 trillion and an average worker extra income equivalent to USD 500 by 2025.

-"Every corporation will become an informationdriven company." according to Timothy Chou, an author and lecturer in cloud computing at Stanford University.7 figure 1 that electricity and internet broadband play a foundation role to bridge people to new innovative business like Netflix or social media like Facebook.
+"Every corporation will become an informationdriven company." according to Timothy Chou, an author and lecturer in cloud computing at Stanford University.